raadxrahman/Booking-API-Performance-Testing-with-JMeter/README.md

-# Booking-API Performance Testing with Jmeter
+# Booking-API Performance Testing with JMeter
-### In this project, I have used Jmeter to find the actual throughput(TPS), expected TPS and Bottleneck TPS for a site with a given number of users and time.
+### In this project, I have used JMeter to find the actual throughput(TPS), expected TPS and Bottleneck TPS for a site with a given number of users and time.
 Load test and Stress test(s) were carried out to find TPS values.

 ## Site Tested
 https://restful-booker.herokuapp.com